Reading-eScience-Centre/edal-java/ncWMS_user_guide.md

 #### Required Data
 * ID: An alphanumeric identifier for the dataset.
 This should be unique on the server.
 * Title: The title of the dataset.
 This is displayed in menus etc. on the user interface.
 * Location: The location of the dataset.
 This should be either a location on disk or an OPeNDAP URL.  *Note that locations should use slashes - not backslashes - regardless of operating system*.
 For example, on Windows a path such as `C:/Data/dataset.nc` should be used.
-If referring to a location on disk, regular expressions of the form `/mnt/data/dataset/**/**/*.nc` are valid.
+If referring to a location on disk, glob expressions of the form `/mnt/data/dataset/**/**/*.nc` are valid.
 If such an expression refers to multiple NetCDF files, they will be interpreted as having non-overlapping time axes.
 Any other configuration of data spanning multiple files is not supported.

 #### Optional Metadata
 * More Info URL: A URL containing more information about the dataset.
 This will appear when clicking the information button in the web interface.